About the Author

-I have the greatest respect and time for organizations that advocate for autism including I Can Network, and Communication Rights Australia.
+I have the greatest respect and time for organizations that advocate for autism including I Can Network, Children and Young Adults with Disability and Communication Rights Australia.

 I am excited to be part of the self advocacy movement to drive autism to a new level of relevance and inclusion.